tk-notes/blog/tdd-functions-and-react-components/README.md

 This is part of my studies on how to build sustainable and consistent software.
 In this post we will talk about the thinking behind the testing driven development and how to apply this knowledge to simple functions, web accessibility, and React components, manly with Jest and React Testing Library.

-Aumated tests are a big part of software development.
-It give us, developers, confidence to ship code to production fast and consistly without the fear of breaking everything.
-Actually, fear will be there, but we increase the confidence that the software will be up and running and working appropriately.
+Automated tests are a big part of software development.
+It give us, developers, confidence to ship code to be there, but we increase the confidence that the software will be up and running and working appropriately.

 I began my software career in the Ruby community writing tests from the first day I learned the language.
 The Ruby (and Rails) community was always strong in the testing automation area.
 It helped shape my mindset on how to write good software.

 So using Ruby and Rails, I did a lot of backend stuff like background jobs, data structure modeling, API building, and so on.
 In this scope, the user is always one: the developer user.
 If building an API, the user would be the developer that's consuming the API.
-If build the models, the user would be the developer that will use this model.
+If building the models, the user would be the developer that will use this model.

 Now doing a lof of frontend stuff too, after 1 intense year of building PWAs using mostly React and Redux, at first some thoughts came to my mind:

-- TDD is impossible building UI stuff.
+- TDD is impossible when building UI stuff.
 How do I know if it is a div or span?
 - Testing can be "complex".
 Should I shallow or should I mount?
 Test everything?
 Ensure every div should be the right place?

-So I start re-thinking about these testing practices and how to make it productive.
+So I started re-thinking about these testing practices and how to make it productive.

 TDD is possible.
 If I'm wondering if I should expect a div or a span, I'm probably testing the wrong thing.
 Remember: tests should give us confidence to ship, not necessary cover every bit or implementation details.
 We will dive in into this topic later!